OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

     * **Note**: It is recommended to have the "Fail event if linked entity does not exist" option enabled in the Relationship mapping of the Requirement and Test Case entities.
  As from the Module entity, there is no way to sync the link to Requirement and Test cases, due to qTest APIs.
 Hence, if the Module is not synced yet and for Requirement or Test Case the linkage gets updated, then this action can cause the wrong Module linkage sync.
 By enabling the "Fail event if linked entity does not exist" option the wrong linkages sync can be prevented in case of parallel sync of the Module and Requirement/Test Cases.

-* For qTest as the target system and the Test Case entity, if the user wants to approve the Test Case based on pre-condition, user needs to map Boolean field `OH_Approve_Test_Case` in OpsHub Integration Manager.
+* For qTest as the target system and the Test Case entity, if the user wants to approve the Test Case based on pre-condition, user needs to map Boolean field `OH_Approve_Test_Case` in <code class="expression">space.vars.SITENAME</code>.
 Here, the user needs to provide true/false value based on the use case.

 * If the above-mentioned field is not mapped, Test Case will be approved after every revision [including the create operation].
   **Note**: `OH_Approve_Test_Case` should not be mapped as the source field for this is a virtual field and not an actual field in Test Case.